tripflex/WifiWizard2/README.md

 *iOS has limited functionality as Apple's WifiManager equivalent is only available  as a private API.
 Any app that used these features would not be allowed on the app store.*

+## 2.1.x No Longer Supported/Maintained

+Version 2.1.x of this plugin is no longer supported or maintained (but pull requests are welcomed), as this plugin has progressed to version 3.x.x+ since the origin fork.
+This includes a complete switch to promise based functions, new features, and much more to come.

 ## Async Handling
 Because Cordova `exec` calls are made asynchronously, there are helper functions you can call for each function, by appending `Async` to the end of the function name.
 Those functions will return the results, or a JavaScript error.
 You should use `await` and `try/catch` blocks.
 See below for more details, and examples.

 Promises are handled by the [Cordova PromisesPlugin](https://github.com/vstirbu/PromisesPlugin) as an ES6 polyfill if your application does not already define `window.Promise`

 It is strongly recommended to use the async functions instead of callbacks, but the choice is up to you, callbacks are still supported and will remain supported for backwards compatibility.

-## Coming Soon
-If you are interested in using the latest and greatest, please see the [3.0.0 branch](https://github.com/tripflex/WifiWizard2/tree/3.0.0) of this project, which I recommend using over the master branch.
-This includes a complete switch to promise based functions, new features, and much more to come.
-Make sure you read the [README for 3.0.0 branch](https://github.com/tripflex/WifiWizard2/blob/3.0.0/README.md) if you plan on using it.

-After my initial fork of WifiWizard, and the push towards version 3.0.0, i've also realized that there's now a huge need for refactoring/organizing/cleaning the codebase for this project.
-If anybody is interested in helping contribute to this project, please feel free to open an issue or contact me.

-Please check out the [Pull Request for 3.0.0](https://github.com/tripflex/WifiWizard2/pull/8) to see the latest progress and current status of everything

 # Global Functions
 These are functions that can be used by both Android and iOS applications